hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > "Till, we've got something better we can introduce";
 >
-> And, should you dispute that they judgment did lack,
+> And, should you dispute that they judgement did lack,
 >
 > You'll have Gifford, Southey, and Moore on your back;
 >